ellenmartin11/lone-GenSEM-MR/README.md

 # Genomic Structural Equation Modelling and Mendelian Randomization of Loneliness and Psychiatric/Substance Use Phenotypes

-All scripts used for data analysis can be found in https://github.com/ellenmartin11/lone-GenSEM-MR/Analysis .
+All scripts used for data analysis can be found in [Analysis](https://github.com/ellenmartin11/lone-GenSEM-MR/Analysis).

-This project uses the GenomicSEM package in R created by Grotzinger et al (https://github.com/GenomicSEM/GenomicSEM).
+This project uses the [GenomicSEM package](https://github.com/GenomicSEM/GenomicSEM) and scripts from [Schoeler 2021](https://github.com/TabeaSchoeler/TS2021_CommonLiabAddiction).

 ## Scripts include:
 - Quality Control and Data Preparation Procedures (https://github.com/ellenmartin11/lone-GenSEM-MR/blob/main/GenSEM%20QC.Rmd)